Circulation Policy for Students

 Through VALE (Virtual Academic Library Environment), a consortium of academic libraries in New Jersey, MSU graduate students can borrow library materials from participating member libraries.
 Upon presenting a photo ID and an authorized VALE Reciprocal Borrowing Application Form, available from the Circulation Department at Sprague Library, the lending library will issue a guest library card that is valid for one (1) academic year and expires June 30.
 Borrowing privileges are subject to the circulation policies of the lending library.
 Materials borrowed must be returned directly to the lending library.
 A list of participating VALE libraries is available at the Circulation Desk or on the VALE Web site.

-*Graduate Students will follow the same borrowing policies as Doctoral Students beginning in Fall 2012.
+*Graduate Students follow the same borrowing policies as Faculty.
 See this page for details.